Australia's Naughtiest Home Videos: Cancellation

 Despite Packer's objections to the series' content, it was popular among viewers.
 The special was recorded to a record studio audience.
-After the announcement, Nine reportedly received "thousands" of phone calls from viewers, with 65 percent of callers upset with the programme being pulled, in contrast to the 60 callers who called in during the show's broadcast, complaining about the show.
+After the announcement, Nine reportedly received "thousands" of phone calls from viewers, with 65 percent of callers upset with the program being pulled, in contrast to the 60 callers who called in during the show's broadcast, complaining about the show.
 Viewers were generally bewildered by the sudden interruption and the cut to Cheers, not knowing about the show's cancellation until it was widely reported by the Australian media outlets the next day.

 The day after the special aired, a furious Packer showed up at Nine's headquarters and held meetings in which he loudly berated Nine's managers and censors, referring to the program as "disgusting and offensive shit."
 After these meetings, Mulray and many of the staff who were involved with the creation of the special were fired, with Mulray also being banned for life from Channel Nine.
 Kris Noble, the network's drama and entertainment chief, hid the original tape in the archives of the network's Willoughby studio.

+On the same day, the Australian Broadcasting Tribunal announced an investigation into the series for possible broadcast standard violations, adding that more than 150 complaints regarding its controversial content were submitted and 25 percent of its callers objected to the program being shortened.
+Eventually, the ABT found that the program had not breached these standards and had been correctly rated as AO.

-On his radio show the next day, Mulray commented, "I am the first man in Australian history to be pulled off by Kerry Packer."
+On his radio show the next day, Mulray joked: "I am the first man in Australian history to be pulled off by Kerry Packer."

-Mulray returned to Nine to be a judge on the 2005 series StarStruck shortly after Packer's death on 26 December of that year.
+Mulray returned to Nine to be a judge on the 2005 series StarStruck shortly before Packer's death on 26 December of that year.

 Rebroadcast

 In 2008, the original tape of the show hidden by Noble was located by Nine's head of factual television.

 It was aired in its entirety at 8:30 PM on 28 August 2008, one week short of sixteen years after the original special, and at the same time.
 Promoted as "the show Kerry Packer didn't want you to see", it featured commentary from Bert Newton; Packer had died in December 2005, and Mulray refused Nine's request to host the special.

 The special was interrupted by the Channel Nine bumper and "technical difficulties" announcement 36 minutes in, cutting to the Cheers opening credits before resuming to a monologue by Newton, who referenced the incident by saying "Instead, they got that announcement of 'technical difficulties' which you heard, which was true...it's TECHNICALLY very DIFFICULT to keep a show on air...with Mr. Packer on the phone YELLING at you!"
 The latter part of the special that never aired was then broadcast.
-However the re-airing was censored, with portions of Mulray's monologues (including jibes about "fat kids") being cut from the special as they were deemed to be "no longer acceptable".
+However, the re-airing was censored, with portions of Mulray's monologues (including jibes about "fat kids") being cut from the special as they were deemed to be "no longer acceptable".